SFU profs named Royal Society fellows

 She has also been a highly visible role model in international conference organization and in professional society governance.

-SFU Vice-President, Research Mario Pinto notes that Royal Society of Canada fellowships hold special significance, as peers select those who stand out as exceptional from within their ranks.
+SFU Vice-President, Research Mario Pinto notes that Royal Society of Canada fellowships hold special significance, because peers select those who stand out as exceptional from within their ranks.

 “This year’s fellows from SFU are illustrative of the depth and breadth of research activity at SFU, with Owen being elected to the Academy of Arts and Humanities for musicology and Pat to the Academy of Science for physics.
 I am thrilled that they have received this well-deserved recognition as leaders within their respective fields.”